stanford-web-security/assign3/assign3.md

 The return value of your fingerprint function should be a string, which will likely be a hash of several fingerprinting vectors.
 We have provided a hash function that you can feel free to use (defined in ```hash.js```), which takes in any number of arguments (each of which can be a string, number, JSON object, etc.), and returns a hash corresponding to those arguments.
 You can view the return value of your fingerprint function by visiting [http://localhost:4001/](http://localhost:4001/) in your browser.
 Feel free to make liberal use of ```console.log``` statements as well to help with debugging, which you can view using the browser Dev Tools console as usual.

-You are also allowed to extend the server-side code (in ```index.js```) to provide information on HTTP headers and other such things to ```fingerprint.js```.
-Choose one browser among Google Chrome, Mozilla Firefox, Safari, or Brave.

-**LIMITS:**
+If you choose, you may also extend the server-side code to provide information on HTTP headers (or anything else you think might be helpful for your fingerprinting) to ```fingerprint.js```.
+To do so, modify ```your-server-code.js``` with any new endpoints that you wish to call, which you can then call in ```fingerprint.js```.
+Note that this is not at all required, and it's definitely possible to receive full credit without modifying the server-side code.

+### Requirements
+* You must use at least 3 distinct fingerprinting vectors.
+* You may NOT use the client's User-Agent as one of your fingerprinting vectors.
+(In practice, it's often used, but makes this exercise too simple.)
+* We will be testing your code on Google Chrome, with ad-blockers turned off.

 ### Grading

-The following percentages are awarded if the corresponding criteria for the return value of ```fingerprint.js``` are met.
+We will grade your fingerprinting technique under the following situations, and will award points if the corresponding criteria for the return value of ```fingerprint.js``` are met.

-40%: return the same identifier when opening the provided HTML page, closing the tab, opening a new tab, and browsing to the page again (in the latest stable version of your browser).
+* Returns the same identifier (in the latest stable version of Google Chrome) when opening the provided HTML page, closing the tab, opening a new tab, and browsing to the page again.
+(14 points)

-30%: return different identifiers for a different browser you didn't use earlier as a proxy for different users.
+* Returns a different identifier when browsing to the page from a different browser (choose from: Mozilla Firefox, Safari, or Brave), as a proxy for different users.
+(11 points)

-20%: return the same identifier even after the clearing browser data (e.g. cookies, cache, localStorage, etc.) in the browser's settings.
+* Returns the same identifier (in Google Chrome) even after clearing browser data (e.g. cookies, cache, localStorage, etc.) in Google Chrome's settings.
+(7 points)

-10%: if navigator.userAgent is the only technique used.

-**EXTRA CREDIT**

-5%: fingerprinting works in incognito/private browser mode.

-5%: return the same identifier even after the clearing browser data (in one additional browser).
-For this portion, choose a browser you didn't use earlier: one of Chrome, Mozilla Firefox, Safari, or Brave.
+* Returns the same identifier even after clearing browser data in one additional browser (choose from: Mozilla Firefox, Safari, or Brave).
+(2 points)
+* Fingerprinting works in incognito/private browser mode.
+(2 points)

-## Part 2: Short Answer Questions (24 points)
+## Part 2: Short Answer Questions (24 points, 6 per question)

 Your answers should be concise.
 Each answer should not exceed 300 words.
 Include your answers in REPORT.md.